-2019: USL Championship: Started 15 of 16 appearances, recording eight goals, and two assists (1361 minutes played).
+2019: USL Championship: Started 22 of 23 appearances, recording eight goals and three assists (1,990 minutes played).
 Scored the first Swope Park Rangers goal of the season on March 9 vs. New York Red Bulls II.
 On April 6 vs. Bethlehem Steel FC, he assisted Jerome Ngom Mbekeli's first of two goals.
 Assisted Alexsander's goal at Saint Louis FC on April 27.
 Got the scoring started vs. Louisville City FC in the Ranger's first win of the season on May 6.
 He scored in his homecoming game vs. Nashville SC on May 11.
 Made it three games in a row by scoring in the second minute vs. Atlanta United 2 on May 19.
 Got back into scoring form when he scored a goal from long range vs. Loudoun United on June 5.
 Netted the equalizing goal of the post vs. Charleston Battery on June 22.
 Put the Rangers ahead of Saint Louis FC with a goal from outside the box on June 30th.
 Started the scoring against Hartford after stealing the ball and putting it past the Hartford Athletic goalkeeper on July 17th.
+Assisted Ze Pedro's goal against Pittsburgh Riverhounds SC on August 10.

 2018: Hernandez played in 34 of 36 matches for the Rangers, starting 31, recording three goals and four assists from central midfield.
 He recorded his first assist in a 4-2 home win over Seattle Sounders FC 2 on March 24 and added his second in a 2-2 draw on the road at Phoenix Rising FC on April 21.
 Hernandez scored his first goal of the campaign with the game-winner at Seattle Sounders FC 2 on July 5 before adding another strike in the 2-1 road loss to Orange County SC on Aug.
 4. He recorded the game-winning assist in a 2-1 home win over San Antonio FC on Aug.
 25 before closing out the regular season with a stunning one goal and two assists performance against LA Galaxy II during a 5-1 victory at Children’s Mercy Park on Oct.
 14. Hernandez played every minute for the Rangers in the USL Cup Playoffs as the side were eliminated in the Western Conference Semifinals by Phoenix Rising FC.